pwr/KSP/docs/devices.md

 WARNING
 -------

-KSP has only been tested on a **Kindle 4 (Non-Touch)**, software version **4.0.1**.
+KSP has only been tested on a **Kindle 4** (aka Non-Touch), software version **4.0.1**.
 Sorry, it's the only device I have to test it with.
-The scripts have been tested only on a Kindle4NT; on other devices they will, in a best-case scenario, not work.
+The scripts have been tested only on a Kindle 4; on other devices they will, in a best-case scenario, not work.

 KSP _may_ work with Kindle 3 (aka Kindle Keyboard).
 The configuration steps detailed here are most likely wrong, so **do not** follow them.
 They also may be close enough, so if you know what you're doing the sections below might give you an